nstjean05/Obsidian-Vault/CMPT 360 (Comparative Programming Languages)/Lesson 3 - Language Design Influences.md

 **[3] d.
 Some languages (e.g. Pascal, Modula-2) use the semicolon to separate statements, whereas others (e.g. Java) use them to terminate statements.
 Which of these in your opinion is more natural and least likely to produce errors?
 Support your answer.**

-Criteria:
-1. Readability
-	1. Simplicity
+- Simplicity
-	2. Orthogonality
+- Orthogonality
-	3. Data Types
+- Data Types
-	4. Syntax Design
+- Syntax Design
-2. Writability
-	1. Simplicity and Orthogonality
+- Abstraction
-	2. Expressivity
+- Expressivity
-3. Reliability
-	1. Type Checking
+- Type Checking
-	2. Exception Handling
+- Exception Handling
-	3. Aliasing
+- Restricted Aliasing
-	4. Read and Writability
-4. Cost
-5.